Organica-Ai-Solutions/NIS_Protocol/system/docs/API_Reference.md

 ## 1. Overview

-The NIS Protocol v3.1 provides a RESTful API for interacting with its **Generative Simulation Engine** and multi-agent system.
-The API is designed to be simple, robust, and easy to integrate.
+The NIS Protocol v3.1 provides a RESTful API for interacting with its Generative Simulation Engine and multi-agent system.
+The API is designed to be straightforward and easy to integrate.

 **Base URL:** `http://localhost:8000`

 ## 2. Generative Simulation

 ### `POST /simulation/run`
-**Description:** The flagship endpoint of the NIS Protocol v3.1.
-It runs the full **design → simulate → analyze** loop for a given natural language concept, leveraging the verifiable AI pipeline and multi-agent system.
+**Description:** This endpoint runs the **design → simulate → analyze** loop for a given natural language concept, leveraging the verifiable AI pipeline and multi-agent system.

 **`curl` Example:**
 ```bash